unicode-org/icu-trac2jira/README.md

 ```

 Notes:

+- with 2fa use an API token instead of your password - https://id.atlassian.com/manage/api-tokens#

 - see the SQL code for `allTickets` in try.js - it controls which tickets will be processed.

 - run `node try.js` to run the converter.